rmsk2/pwman/README.md

 `pwman` is also able to access files containing encrypted password data via WebDAV.
 For this to work a config file `.rustpwman` has to exist in the users home directory which contains the entries `webdav_user` and `webdav_pw` where the WebDAV password has to be obfuscated in the way described in the `rustpwan` [documentation](https://github.com/rmsk2/rustpwman?tab=readme-ov-file#webdav-support).
 The command
 `clitool obf` can be used to create the corresponding configuration file when you do not make use of `rustpwman`.
-The `all` command is intended to create a plaintext offline backup of all data in a format that is human readable.
 The `bkp` command can be used to store a local backup of the password safe without explcitly mounting a WebDAV share as a local drive.
 Here an overview of the environment variables that `pwman` uses

 |Name | Intended use |
 |-|-